 - Ample off road parking

-- Enclosed lawned garden and patio, with garden furniture
+- Enclosed lawned garden and patio, with garden furniture and summer house

 - Sorry, no pets and no smoking